 Fun fact: Rumor has it that Julius Caesar himself was cured of liver problems by bathing in Casares' La Hedionda spa, which used a natural sulfur spring.

 White homes with red-tiled roofs line the hills of this astonishing town.

 As part of the southern region of Andalusia, Casanares enjoys warm weather and a sunny demeanor.
 Its architecture has heavy Arabic influences, given the long Moorish occupation in the region.

 Visit the Casares Castle for stunning views, and don't miss out on the Church of La Encarnacion.
 Other less common activities include golfing and horseback riding.
-Just make sure you leave time for laying on the beach and walking around the whitewashed old town.
+Just make sure you leave time to lie on the beach and walk around the whitewashed old town.

 17. Calvi, France

 Fun fact: Locals in this town claim that Christopher Columbus was actually born here and not in Italy.